ImpressiveTaste/Dyno-MCHP-Repository-WIP/README.md

 - Real-time monitoring via X2C Scope
 - Standalone operation without Scilab/X2C if desired

-The goal is to allow firmware engineers to test motor algorithms quickly—without building a custom mechanical setup.
+The goal is to allow anyone to test motor algorithms quickly—without building or buying a custom, often expensive, setup.

 ---